Eshe0922/Eshe0922/_pages/about.md

   - /about.html
 ---

 I am a master's student in the School of Computer Science and Technology at Harbin Institute of Technology, Shenzhen.
 I have the privilege of being advised by Prof. <a href="https://cuiyungao.github.io/">Cuiyun Gao</a>.
 I received my Bachelor’s degree from Harbin Institute of Technology, Shenzhen.
-My research interests primarily focus on Artificial Intelligence for Software Engineering (AI4SE).
+My research interests primarily focus on Artificial Intelligence for Software Engineering (AI4SE) and Code Intelligence.

 # 📝 Publications